fommil/fpmortals/manuscript/wip.md

 `zipWithL` and `zipWithR` allow combining the two sides of a `zip` into a new type, and then returning just an `F[C]`.

-`mapAccumL` and `mapAccumR` are like regular `map` with a *state* variable that can be used to store some additional information.
-If you find yourself wanting to use a `var`, and refer to it from a `map`, you want `mapAccumL`.
+`mapAccumL` and `mapAccumR` are regular `map` combined with an accumulator.
+If you find your old Java sins are making you want to reach for a `var`, and refer to it from a `map`, you want `mapAccumL`.

-For example, let's say we have a list of words and we want to censor out words we've already seen.
-The filtering algorithm is not allowed to process the list of words a second time:
+For example, let's say we have a list of words and we want to blank out words we've already seen.
+The filtering algorithm is not allowed to process the list of words a second time so it can be scaled to an infinite stream:

 {lang="text"}
 ~~~~~~~~
-  """Sometimes, some extremely common words which would appear to be of
-     little value in helping select documents matching a user need are
-     excluded from the vocabulary entirely.
-These words are called stop
-     words.
-The general strategy for determining a stop list is to sort
-     the terms by collection frequency (the total number of times each
-     term appears in the document collection), and then to take the most
-     frequent terms, often hand-filtered for their semantic content
-     relative to the domain of the documents being indexed, as a stop
-     list, the members of which are then discarded during indexing"""
+  """We campaign for these freedoms because everyone deserves them.
+     With these freedoms, the users (both individually and collectively)
+     control the program and what it does for them."""
      .split("\\s+").toList
      .mapAccumL(Set.empty[String]) { (seen, word) =>
        val clean = word.toLowerCase.replaceAll("[,.()]+", "")
        (seen + clean, if (seen(clean)) "_" else word)
      }._2.intercalate(" ")

-  """Sometimes, some extremely common words which would appear to be of
-     little value in helping select documents matching a user need are
-     excluded from the vocabulary entirely.
-These _ _ called stop _ _
-     general strategy for determining _ _ list is _ sort _ terms by
-     collection frequency _ total number _ times each term appears _ _
-     document _ and then _ take _ most frequent _ often hand-filtered _
-     their semantic content relative _ _ domain _ _ _ being indexed,
-     as _ _ _ _ members _ _ _ _ discarded during indexing"""
+  """We campaign for these freedoms because everyone deserves them.
+     With _ _ the users (both individually and collectively)
+     control _ program _ what it does _ _"""
 ~~~~~~~~

 Finally `Traverse1`, like `Foldable1`, provides variants of these